 Jobs in Project World

-Even when that wasn’t close to reality, that was the myth that was told about the world of work.
+Even when that scenario wasn’t close to reality, that was the myth that was told about the world of work.
 School led to a job which led to a long-term employer which led to retirement.
 Somewhere between the job and retirement was a house and kids.

-In Project World, no matter how well you do your “job”, you’ll be on another one in three to five years because:
+In Project World, no matter how well you do your “job,” you’ll be on another one in three to five years because:

-Entrepreneurs and Small Business In Project World
+Entrepreneurs and Small Business Owners in Project World

 This pressure is even more significant for entrepreneurs and small business owners.
-Innovation cycles went from hundreds of years to years in less than a hundred years.
-We experience this in subtle ways that add up.
+Innovation cycles went from hundreds of years to just years in less than a hundred years.
+We experience this pressure in subtle ways that add up.

 Success in Project World Requires That You Start Finishing Every Day

 But here’s the deal: we are the most fulfilled when we are making progress on meaningful goals.
 As Dan Pink has pointed out in Drive, we actually don’t need carrots and sticks — autonomy, mastery, and purpose go a long way.
-The Progress Principle shows that it’s actually setbacks that make us have lousy work days rather than the nature of our work itself.
+The Progress Principle shows that it’s actually setbacks that make us have lousy work days, rather than the nature of our work itself.
 The upshot of our ever-evolving professional lives is that we have unprecedented autonomy, adventure, and chance for impact via network effects.